 Ultimately, however, Jesus’ parable is not about numbers or balance sheets.
 Its primary message, of course, is that we ought to forgive as our King has forgiven us.
 And we should not forget the context in which the parable was given.
 Matthew makes it clear that Jesus told this story in response to Peter asking how many times we should forgive those who sin against us: “Lord, how many times shall I forgive my brother or sister who sins against me?
 Up to seven times?”
 Jesus answered, “I tell you, not seven times, but seventy-seven times.
 Therefore, the kingdom of heaven is like a king… (Matthew 18:21-23, emphasis added).

 According to Jesus’ answer to Peter’s question, the forgiveness given to us is extravagant both in amount and in repetition, and finally it is extravagant in terms of the attitude with which the forgiveness is given.
-Jesus confirmed this in saying “This is how my heavenly Father will treat each of you unless you forgive your brother or sister from your heart” (vs. 35).
-True forgiveness, Jesus tells us, is so extravagant that it cannot be repaid; it is so extensive that it does not run out in our lifetime; and it must be so truly meant from the heart that no price can really be placed on it.
+True forgiveness, Jesus tells us, is so extravagant that it cannot be repaid; it is so extensive that it does not run out in our lifetime; and it is so truly meant from the heart that no price can really be placed on it.

 *Download our free e-book on the Parables of Jesus from this website, here.